Browse Learn topics

 Move the cursor and the rectangle follows with a live preview: green when the click will work, red when it won't, with a floating label telling you exactly what you're about to get:

-- Cut — the bridge center is inside material: clicking slots straight through, splitting the outline where the rectangle crosses it.
+• Cut — the bridge stays within one piece: clicking slots straight through, splitting the outline where the rectangle crosses it.

 Size and angle are all on-canvas, matching the Design workspace's Bridge: